 With each nomination, please send the nominee’s name and full contact information, a 500-word statement describing qualifications for appointment, a CV, and the name and full contact information of at least one reference through the SAH Online Portal.

-For full consideration, please upload nominations by July 15, 2022, through the SAH Online Portal.
-Candidates will be notified by August 15, 2022.
+For full consideration, please upload nominations by September 1, 2022, through the SAH Online Portal.

 Candidates will be reviewed by the JSAH Editorial Advisory Committee and the selected Editor is expected to start recommending books for review by November 15, 2022, for publication in the June 2023 issue of JSAH.